rauf-mifteev/DEND_Redshift_Data_Warehousing/README.md

 # Data Warehousing with Amazon Redshift project for Udacity Data Engineer Nanodegree

 ## Project overview
 This is Data Warehouse project for Udacity Data Engineer Nanodegree.
-In this project I create an **ETL pipeline** that extracts data from **AWS S3** and loads it into a database schema using **AWS Redshift** as staging mechanism.
+In this project I create an **ETL pipeline** that extracts data from **AWS S3** and loads it into a database schema using **Amazon Redshift** as staging mechanism.
 This JSON files represent a user activity logs collected by a music streaming app of an imaginary startup Sparkify.
 And the resulting database will be used for analytical purposes.

 ## Python scripts
 * create_tables.py: Drop previous schema and creates empty tables